exercism/website-copy/tracks/ruby/exercises/acronym/mentoring.md

 ### Mentoring strategy
 * When they start with `split`, with or without `tr` or `gsub`, and `map` to `upcase`: start with pointing them to `scan`, name what it accomplished afterwards:
-1) (first comment)
+> 1) (first comment)
- "Using split works, but it forces you to focus on the delimiters (space, -).
+  Using split works, but it forces you to focus on the delimiters (space, -).
 Ruby has `String#scan`.
 With `scan` and a regex (Regular Expression), you can catch the parts you need.
-For instance, `scan` with the regex `/\b[a-zA-Z]/` will catch 'word boundaries' (space, - and more) followed by a word character."
+For instance, `scan` with the regex `/\b[a-zA-Z]/` will catch 'word boundaries' (space, - and more) followed by a word character.
-"I use "www.rubular.com" whenever I want to check a regex."
+I use "www.rubular.com" whenever I want to check a regex.
-2) (after they implemented scan)
+> 2) (after they implemented scan)
-"You just discovered one of the strengths of Ruby: we can extract certain parts of a string into an array in only one or two operations most of the time. :-)
+You just discovered one of the strengths of Ruby: we can extract certain parts of a string into an array in only one or two operations most of the time. :-)
 With `scan`, you avoid the multiple iteration.
 You also got rid of the intermediate variable 'xxx', that you needed to track stuff in your loop.
 That's called the Accumulator pattern.
-In general, eliminating the extra variable is considered best practice in Ruby."
+In general, eliminating the extra variable is considered best practice in Ruby.

 ### Passing Regular Expressions
 `/\b[a-zA-Z]/` # only returns first letters, not `_` (but completely ignores words starting with `_`)